 Dr. Barber’s academic credentials include a B.A from Wake Forest University, and the Master of Divinity and Doctor of Ministry from Temple Baptist Theological Seminary.
 His doctoral dissertation was “Pastoral Placement in Independent Churches.”

-Dr. Barber and his wife Lalanne live in Apex, North Carolina, where they are members of Colonial Baptist Church.
+Dr. Barber and his wife Lalanne live in Apex, North Carolina, where they are members of The Shepherd’s Church.

 Shepherds Theological Seminary’s mission is to impact the world for Christ by equipping servant leaders for life and ministry by strategically shaping both intellect and character through biblical scholarship and personal mentoring.